Tuesday, 17 March 2026

 [Recommended stops in bold]

-Nanna's Cakes café, near Mentmore (13km), Opens 10am on Saturday and Sunday only and they sometimes don't open.
+Nanna's Cakes café, near Mentmore (13km), Opens 10am on Saturday and Sunday only though sometimes they don't open.

 Mursley Farm Shop, Mursley (28km).
 Opens 9am every day.